ec-europa/platform-dev/profiles/common/modules/custom/nexteuropa_scheduler_message/README.md

-This module checks when a node or revision is saved and is scheduled for publication.
+This module checks when a node or revision is scheduled for publication when editing it.
-When this happens it checks the publication date and, if it is after the limit date configured on the module, shows a message.
+When this happens it checks the publication date configured and, if it is after the limit date configured on the module, shows a message.

 By default, if nothing is configured, the module has these values: